hihumikan/astro-pf/src/pages/about.md

 I am a system software developer, and I develop extensively from the application layer to the infrastructure domain.

-I used to undertake web development at times, but now I am engaged in research on overlay networks.

 ## Careers

 2020/04 - 2024/03 : Bachelor of Science in Computer Information Systems

 2024/04 - 2026/03 : Master of Science in Computer Information Systems (anticipated)

 I have listed my other internship experiences and work history on LinkedIn.

-(Please inquire via DM for details).
+Please inquire via DM for details.

 ## Contact